ObjectOops/bad-apple-sixel/README.md

 ## Notes
 - All sixels have been combined into a [single file](./assets/frame_data_sixels) using `generator.sh`.
 - Some video quality needed to be sacrificed to fit below the 100 MB GitHub file size limit without LFS.
-- The duration of the video has been manually decreased by about 1.08 seconds, and begins playing about half a second late in order to match up with the audio being played with ffplay. *It works on my machine*.
+- The duration of the video has been manually decreased by about 2.08 seconds, and begins playing about half a second late in order to match up with the audio being played with ffplay. *It works on my machine*.

 ## Requirements
 - A C compiler (GCC, Clang - requires `unistd.h`).
-  - `gcc -O3 main.c -o main`
+  - `make` or `gcc -O3 main.c -o main`
 - A terminal that supports sixels (i.e. VSCode integrated terminal).
 - FFmpeg (ffplay for audio).